The danger of purchasing auto parts online: there’s more at risk than you think.

 To remove the doubt of where your parts come from, D&R Car Care purchases only the best quality manufactured parts from established, reliable distributors.
 We have decades of experience, and we have built a reputation as the best auto repair shop in Statesboro.
 We know our customers, and we care about your safety.
 We want to see that our customers are enjoying their vehicles for years to come.

 If you are concerned that you have been duped by counterfeit parts, you can report it to the National Intellectual Property Rights Coordination Center.
 If your car is in need of a repair, trust the care of your vehicle to D&R Car Care in Statesboro for quality care, every time.
-Give us a call today at (912)871-4111 to schedule your repair or maintenance.
+Give us a call today at (912)871-4111 or schedule your repair or maintenance online.